AnoopKiranAM/MSR_Assignment2/README.md

 2) the number of commits in the PR;
 3) the number of lines changed in the fixes;
 4) the number of files touched in the fixes.
 To measure this we have to find the things mentioned above from each of the PR.
 Which we have succefully done.
-We have also executed the **Mann-Whitney-Wilcoxon Test** the result of which will be in the python file which is executed which shows the data obtained by the author and the data we have obtained using our methodology are almost same with similar distribution.
+We have also executed the **Mann-Whitney-Wilcoxon Test** the result of which will be in the python file which is executed which shows the data obtained by the author and the data we have obtained using our methodology are almost same with similar distribution(Bar Graph)

 ## Data